 Traditional games in Spanish teach language and culture.
-These 12 games are from Latin America and Spain.
-All of them incorporate language, so they are excellent to play with children learning Spanish.
-In addition to vocabulary and common grammatical structures, the games are culturally relevant and fun.
+These 12 games are from Latin America and Spain, and all of them incorporate language, so they are excellent to play with children learning Spanish.
+In addition to vocabulary and common grammatical structures, these traditional games in Spanish are culturally relevant and fun.
 They are played every day by children around the world.

 This game is called Basta in Mexico, but it has lots of names: Tutti frutti, ¡Mercadito!, Stop, Lápiz quieto, Animales con E, Alto el fuego, Ensalada rusa.
-It is a category game in Spanish – the original, non-commercial version of Scattergories.
+It is one of my go-to Spanish vocabulary games because it uses categories.
+Basically, it is the original, non-commercial version of Scattergories.

-To play, players select a letter this way: one person says the alphabet very quickly and someone else stops her by saying basta.
+Next, players select a letter.
+One person says the alphabet very quickly and someone else stops her by saying basta.
 Whatever letter the person is saying when she hears basta is the letter for that round.
-I have printable game boards and details on how to score the game in an earlier post.

-This is a traditional game where players take turns drawing lines between pairs of numbers (1 to 1, 2 to 2) without crossing or touching any other lines.
+Tripas de gato is one of the traditional games in Spanish you can play with a wide range of ages.
+Players take turns drawing lines between pairs of numbers (1 to 1, 2 to 2) without crossing or touching any other lines.
 This gets harder as the lines form a maze.

-This traditional game is played with groups of kids in Mexico.
-Everyone joins hands in a circle and walks singing the song.
-Then, the leader (teacher) calls out a number and everyone hurries to form a group of that many people.
+To play, everyone joins hands in a circle and walks singing the song.
+Then, the leader (teacher) calls out a number and everyone hurries to form a group with that number of people.
 I have also seen the game played using other traditional songs, like Limón partido.

-This video shows the game with groups of different ages, so you can get a good idea of how it works.
+This video shows A pares y nones with groups of different ages, so you can get a good idea of how it works.
 These are words that you hear in the video:

 A pares y nones / Evens and odds